ozwaldorf/lutgen-rs/README.md

 Usage: lutgen [OPTIONS] [CUSTOM_COLORS]...
 [COMMAND]

 Commands:
-  correct
+  apply
           Correct an image using a hald clut, either provided or generated on the fly help
           Print this message or the help of the given subcommand(s)

 Arguments:
   [CUSTOM_COLORS]...
-          List of custom hexidecimal colors to add to the palette.
+          Optional list of custom hexidecimal colors to add to the palette.
 If `-p` is not used to specify a base palette, at least 1 color is required

 Options:
   -o, --output <OUTPUT>
           Optional path to write the generated file to

   -p <PALETTE>
-          Add colors from a predefined base palette.
-Use `lutgen -p` to view all options
+          Optional predefined base palette.
+Use `lutgen -p` to view all options.
+Compatible with custom colors

   -a <ALGORITHM>
-          Interpolated remapping algorithm to generate the LUT with
+          Remapping algorithm to generate the LUT with

           [default: gaussian-v1]